sahananar/DSC-Projects/README.md

 Finally, while examining the 'minutes' column which would be crucial for my analysis, I realized that several values were very large, the maximum such number being 1051200 minutes.
 These numbers are an unreasonable value for cooking time and it would not be logical to include values above a certain threshold in the analysis.
 Therefore, I decided to set the range to 600 minutes, or 10 hours.
 Any value larger than this would be replaced with np.nan as it is not reasonable a recipe would take significantly longer than this to prepare.

 Once this step was finished, I created a condensed dataframe which contained only the columns of 'name', 'recipe_id', 'minutes', 'n_steps', 'rating', 'avg_rating', 'calories', 'sugar', and 'protein'.

-Not all of these columns would be used later on however these were the ones I kept as I felt they were more relevant than columns such as 'description' or 'ingredients', which were irrelevant to my analysis and were also stretching out the size of the dataframe and making it look disproportionate.
+Note that not all of these columns would necessarily be relevant later on however these were the ones I kept as I felt they were more relevant than columns such as 'description' or 'ingredients', which were irrelevant to my analysis and were also stretching out the size of the dataframe and making it look disproportionate.

 Here is the `head` of the cleaned and condensed dataframe: